saucepoint/median-oracles/README.md

 | Quickselect Time-weighted | TBD   |
 | Frugal-2U Time-weighted   | TBD   |

-> Methodology: obtain 50 unique tick observations by running swaps in both directions.
+> Methodology: obtain 50 *unique* tick observations by running swaps in both directions.
 Each swap is spaced 12 seconds apart.
 Use `gasleft()` before and after reading the median.

 ## Median Price Oracle (Quickselect)

+The classic median: given a sequence of unordered fetch the median with the quickselect algorithm

+* Uses the quickselect algorithm
+* Depends on tick observations in storage

 ## Frugal Median Price Oracle

+The naive implementation of [RunningFrugalMedian](): approximate the median using `Frugal-2U` from a sequence of numbers.

+Frugal median algorithm compares new numbers against the current approximation and updates the approximation according to a dynamic *step*

+* Uses the frugal median-approximation algorithm
+* Depends on tick observations in storage

 ## Running Frugal Median Price Oracle

+The storage-optimized implementation of [FrugalMedian](): Only maintain two memory slots for the median approximation (the median and the step modifier)

+* Uses the frugal median-approxiation algorithm
+* Stores the running median (approximated) in directly storage
+* *additional research™️ required for windowed support*

+### Future work: step-optimization
+In the frugal median algorithm, the dynamic *step* can be modified to favor stabilization or responsiveness/accuracy.
+The repo uses 1-tick as a step, but the implementation is set up for additional experimentation

 ### Future work: time-weighted medians